Grant Cardone 10x Planner Pdf Download

 3. Assume and expect every project will take 10x the resources and put effort into it accordingly.
 Literally, the amount of resources you think a project will consume, multiply that by ten and that is what is required.
 Made sense to me regarding my entrepreneurial endeavours.

-Let me give you a summary.
+...moreLet me give you a summary.
 In today's society we too often sell ourselves short.
 Society tells us to make smaller, achievable

-Let me give you a summary.
+I listened to the audiobook.
+I don't disagree with his conclusions, although the way I arrive at those same conclusions differs vastly than his condescending, tough-guy approach.
+Telling the reader repeatedly to not "be a little bitch" and constantly screaming throughout the audiobook as if it helps deliver his points more poignantly didn't resonate with me in the least.Let me give you a summary.
 In today's society we too often sell ourselves short.
 Society tells us to make smaller, achievable goals rather than reach for the stars because if we fall short, we stop going after the goal altogether.
 In Cardone's mind, this is backwards.
 Society assumes that our we overestimate our abilities rather than underestimate the time that it would take to reach our goals.
 By working 10x harder and planning to spend 10x more time on our goals, our progress increases exponentially and we CAN, in fact, reach extremely difficult goals.
 Throw in a lot of "10 times" jargon to try and convince readers how intelligent he is and BOOM!
 That's the book.
 Now don't waste your time reading it.

 "You must set targets ten times that you desire and then do ten times that would require you to accomplish that target.
 Massive thoughts must be followed by massive actions."